beneeb304/Scheduling-App/README.md

 # Scheduling-App
 Doctor and patient scheduling using VB.NET and SQL Server.
-Includes a GUI for easy access.
+All database components are built and connected completely through code do ensure compatability on any computer running SQL Server.

 Main Screen
 ![Main Screen](Images/Picture1.png)